AdeX11/smtpclient/README.md

 # smtpclient
-Creating an SMTP client to communicate with a specific MSTP server
+Creating an SMTP client to communicate with a specific SMTP server

+# how to run
+$ make
+$ ./smtpcmd name@example.address.com email.txt